machado-lab/MHASPREAD-model/example_script.md

 - [ ] `only_infected_comp` Is a TRUE or FALSE statement; if TRUE will detect only animals in the infectious compartment (I), this is an approximation to say that only symptomatic and infectious will be detected, i.e., animals with clinical sing as blisters.

 #### Control zones setup
-This section setups the frequency at which the control zones are updated based on the informed detected infected farms (established in the previous model setting), here:
+This section set-up the frequency at which the control zones are updated based on the informed detected infected farms (established in the previous model setting), here:

 - [ ] `freq_updt_cntrl_zns` Is a numeric value in days representing how often the control zones will be updated, i.e., 1, 7, 15 days.
 - [ ] `infected_size_cz` Size of the infected zone(s) in Km